mingxiangchan/dell-slides/PITCHME.md

 ### Further requirements

 1. Refactor the list data to come from the <span class="text-gold">TodosService</span>
-2. Add a new feature, when clicking a list on the left side
-    - right side will change to that list and its items
+2. Check whether edits to variables affect left and right side data

 ---